-As a teacher you could quite easily create a ‘Gig’ on the site offer your service to learners from all over the world.
+As a teacher, you could quite easily create a ‘Gig’ on the site to offer your service to learners from all over the world.
 Offering digital remote lessons via Skype or Zoom for example.
-It doesn’t have to be traditional teaching by any means- broaden your scope freelancers on Fiverr often offer digital services such as; content writing, website reviews, proofreading, translations or even selling your lesson plans, resources or creating study guides.
+It doesn’t have to be traditional teaching by any means- broaden your scope freelancers on Fiverr often offer digital services such as; content writing, website reviews, proofreading, translations or even selling your lesson plans, and resources, or creating study guides.

 How does it work?
 Simply, sign up for free, create a gig, wait for a notification, complete the task and wait for payment into your account through the Fiverr platform.
 It’s free to sign up and use, with no subscription fees but Fiverr takes 20% of your transactions.

 Popular job platform Indeed is an American-based worldwide employment-related search engine for millions of job listings from thousands of websites.
 Whilst, not a specific remote working site you can filter the search for remote employment and indeed remote teaching, tutoring, or related fields.
 If you see a remote teaching job that catches your eye, click on it for more information and application details.
 You can also upload your CV, and resume, and let the employers come and find you.

 Similarly to indeed.com, Ziprecruiter has a good reputation with employers all over the world and it’s free for job seekers.
 Again you can filter your search through location and job type e.g. remote teacher, online teacher, online remote English teacher, etc. You might need to play around with variations.
 Click on potential; jobs for more information and apply via the button or site link.